mkohler/cython_swig/README.rst

 .. class:: handout

-    Hello, Welcome to Cython vs SWIG, Fight!.
+    Hello, welcome to Cython vs SWIG, Fight!.

-    Today I'm going to talk about using C libraries in Python.

-    What is this fight about?
-    Wrapping C libraries

-    Well, not everything is in the standard library.
-    In fact, there may even be things you want that you can't get from the cheese shop.
+    This talk is about what happens when you realize that *not* everything is in the standard library.
+In fact, there may be things you want that you can't even get from the *cheese shop*.

-    You may have

-    Cython and SWIG are two excellent tools for wrapping C libraries that don't already have Python bindings.
+    If those things are C libraries that you want for Python, you're in luck, because there are excellent tools available for wrapping C libraries for Python.
-    cutting-edge algorithms

-    Cython and SWIG are excellent, and yet very different, tools for using C libraries from Python.
-The goal of this talk is to introduce both tools, discuss their strengths, their weaknesses, and the situations that clearly favor one tool over the other.

 Pre-Fight
 =========